clovislfbv/bot_A2/README.md

 Now, you're good to go!

 ### Add commands
 To add commands to the bot, you must go to the bottom of the main.py file.
-Then write your command in this form:
+Then write your command under this format:
 ```py
 @bot.command()
 async def yourfunction(ctx): #ctx needs to be in the arguments for the command to work on Discord